sCrypt-Inc/scryptTS-docs/docs/tutorials/timeLock.md

 We can observe that our public method first asserts that the `sequence` value of our calling transaction is less than `UINT_MAX`.
 This ensures that the Bitcoin network will enforce the `locktime` value.

 Next, it checks if our target time-lock value indicates a block height or a Unix timestamp.
-If it's using a block height, the method also ensures that the `locktime` value of the calling transaction corresponds to a block height.
+If it's using a block height, i.e. the time-lock value is less than 500,000,000, the method also ensures that the `locktime` value of the calling transaction corresponds to a block height.

 Lastly, the method verifies that the value of `locktime` is greater than or equal to the time-lock we have set in the contract's property.

+It is important to note that this mechanism can be employed solely to ensure that a method can be called **after** a specific point in time.
+In contrast, it cannot be employed to ensure that a method is called **before** a specific point in time.

+For more information on how the `locktime` and `sequence` values work, please read the [BSV wiki page](https://wiki.bitcoinsv.io/index.php/NLocktime_and_nSequence)."

 ## Conclusion